Enthalpy differential

 particle_count_change

-Infinitesimal change in the number of particles in the system.
+Infinitesimal change in the particle_count of the system.

 Symbol: